 Here’s how the Mr. has stopped time and given his bride opportunities to note specific memories of her wedding day.
 And the beauty is, she can do the same for her groom.

-For more information about Northern Michigan Wedding Officiants, we’d love to connect with you for a worry free and fun consultation.
-Share who you are, when you’re getting married and where: Contact Us
+We’d love to connect with you for a worry free and fun consultation about helping your vision come alive for your wedding ceremony.
+We want you to freely share who you are, when you’re getting married and where: Contact Us

 Would you prefer to keep your wedding day simple?
 We have a number of great local sites, both indoor and outdoor who rent to